seancorfield/depstar/README.md

 * `:aot` -- if `true`, perform AOT compilation (like the legacy `-C` / `--compile` option)
 * `:artifact-id` -- if specified, the symbol used for the `artifactId` field in `pom.xml` and `pom.properties` when building the JAR file; **your `pom.xml` file will be updated to match!**
 * `:classpath` -- if specified, use this classpath instead of the (current) runtime classpath to build the JAR (like the legacy `-P` / `--classpath` option)
+* `:compile-aliases` -- if specified, a vector of aliases to use while computing the classpath roots to use for AOT compilation; otherwise the same classpath is used for both AOT compilation as for JAR building
 * `:compile-fn` -- if specified, this function is used instead of `clojure.core/compile`: this is intended to support scenarios where some additional code needs to be run around AOT compilation (such as when working with cljfx)
 * `:compile-ns` -- if specified, a vector of symbols and regexes to match namespaces to compile, and whose `.class` files to include in the JAR file; may also be the keyword `:all` as a shorthand for a vector of all namespaces in source code directories found on the classpath
 * `:debug-clash` -- if `true`, print warnings about clashing jar items (and what `depstar` did about them; like the legacy `-D` / `--debug-clash` option)